littlebizzy/slickstack/docs/cloudflare.md

 The current staging, development, and Multisite server-block templates do not include the same origin gate.

-Therefore `CLOUDFLARE_AUTHENTICATED_ORIGIN="true"` should not be described as universal enforcement across every SlickStack hostname or server-block mode. `CLOUDFLARE_IPS_ONLY` remains the broader Nginx-level restriction because it is included globally.
+Therefore `CLOUDFLARE_AUTHENTICATED_ORIGIN="true"` should not be described as universal enforcement across every SlickStack hostname or server-block mode.

 ## Cloudflare credentials and Certbot DNS validation

-Normal Cloudflare proxying, real-IP restoration, and Cloudflare-only Nginx access do not require Cloudflare API credentials.
+Normal Cloudflare proxying and real-IP restoration do not require Cloudflare API credentials.

 The credentials are used by SlickStack's Certbot DNS workflow for WordPress Multisite wildcard certificates.